BareBones-RPG/barebones-rpg-basic/docs/bbrpgb.md

 |Armor| Reduces incoming damage.
 If damage is fully absorbed, no Strike marking occurs.|
 |Uarmored|Takes full damage; more likely to suffer strikes if max damage is rolled.|

+> **COMBAT Phase 1:**
+> 1. The Referee asks players to declare their actions for the round.
+> 2. Roll for group initiative: Referee vs. players.
+Whoever rolls highest acts first.
+> 3. The winning side resolves actions in this order:
+>   1. Movement
+>   2. Ranged or missile attacks
+>   3. Spell casting
+>   4. Melee attacks
+> 4. The opposing side then resolves their actions in the same order.